mareek/UUIDNext/README.md

 # UUIDNext

- A fast and modern .NET library to generate UUID/GUID.
+ A fast and modern .NET library to generate UUID/GUID that are either name based (versions 3 & 5), sequential (versions 6 & 7) or random (version 4).
- Supports Version 3, 4, 5, 6 and 7

 ## How to Install